gradle/gradle/design-docs/unified-configuration-and-task-model.md

 #### Actionable now

-- `IndexOutOfBoundsException` when type parameter is left off `CollectionBuilder` in the rule parameter list.
 - `CollectionBuilder.create` needs a closure overload or decoration.
 Currently closures are coerced by groovy and so behave inconsistently with other parts of the API.

 #### Deferred